Camp Taliaferro: History

-After the United States' entry into World War I in April 1917, General John J. "Blackjack" Pershing invited the British Royal Flying Corps (RFC) to establish training fields in the southern United States where the warmer weather would be more conducive for flying year-round.
-In June, the War Department inspected six sites around Fort Worth which had been offered by the Chamber of Commerce and by July, RFC representatives from Canada inspected five potential sites in Texas and Louisiana for use during the winter.
+After the United States' entry into World War I in April 1917, General John J. "Blackjack" Pershing invited the British Royal Flying Corps (RFC) to establish training fields in the Southern United States, where the warmer weather would be more conducive for flying year-round.
+In June, the War Department inspected six sites around Fort Worth, which had been offered by the Chamber of Commerce.
+By July, RFC representatives from Canada inspected five potential sites in Texas and Louisiana for use during the winter.